 The API clearly differentiates the registration of collections¶

 When designing Simple Injector, we made a very explicit design decision to define a separate Collection.Register method for registering a collection of services for an abstraction.
 This design adheres to the following principles:

 This design differentiates vastly from how other DI libraries work.
 Most libraries provide the same API for single registrations and collections.
 Registering a collection of some abstraction in that case means that you call the Register method multiple times with the same abstraction but with different implementations.
 There are some clear downsides to such an approach.

-In general, your services should not depend on an IEnumerable<ISomeService>, especially when your application has multiple services that need to work with ISomeService.
-The problem with injecting IEnumerable<T> into multiple consumers is that you will have to iterate that collection in multiple places.
+In general, your components should not depend on an IEnumerable<T>, especially when your application has multiple components that need to work with that T. The problem with injecting IEnumerable<T> into multiple consumers is that you will have to iterate that collection in multiple places.
 This forces the consumers to know about having multiple implementations and how to iterate and process that collection.
-As far as the consumer is concerned this should be an implementation detail.
-If you ever need to change the way a collection is processed you will have to go through the application, since this logic will have be duplicated throughout the system.
+As far as the consumer is concerned, this should be an implementation detail.
+If you ever need to change the way a collection is processed you will have to go through the application, because this logic will have be duplicated throughout the system.

-Instead of injecting an IEnumerable<T>, a consumer should instead depend on a single abstraction and you can achieve this using a Composite Implementation that wraps the actual collection and contains the logic of processing the collection.
-Registering composite implementation is so much easier with Simple Injector because of the clear separation between a single implementation and a collection of implementations.
-Take the following configuration for example, where we register a collection of ILogger implementations and a single composite implementation for use in the rest of our code:
+Instead of injecting an IEnumerable<T>, a consumer should instead depend on a single T. You can achieve this using a Composite implementation that wraps the actual collection and contains the logic of processing the collection.
+Registering composite implementation is easy with Simple Injector because of the clear separation between a single implementation and a collection of implementations.
+Take the following configuration for example, where you register a collection of ILogger implementations and a single composite implementation for use in the rest of our code:

 container.Collection.Register<ILogger>( typeof(FileLogger), typeof(SqlLogger), typeof(EventLogLogger)); container.Register<ILogger, CompositeLogger>(Lifestyle.Singleton);